yusuf-ad/bitirme-projesi/prd.md

 - [ ] Yemek eklenince shopping listeye otomatik ekleme - yusuf
 - [ ] servings ayarlama

+- [ ] Multiple conflicting goals?
+If user selects both lose-weight and gain-weight, how should we prioritize? / Recommend prioritizing the first selected goal or showing a warning.

 ### Phase 4: Tracking & Analytics (Weeks 8-9)

 - [ ] Meal logging system